What Counts as an Advancement

 A.R.S. § 14-2109(A)Without that written declaration, the gift is simply a gift.
 It does not reduce the heir's share of the estate.

-When a gift does qualify as an advancement, it is valued at the time the heir received it or the time of the parent's death, whichever comes first.
+When a gift does qualify as an advancement, it is valued at the time the heir received it or the time of the parent's death.
+Whichever comes first is the value used.
 This prevents inflation or market changes from distorting the calculation.

-If the heir who received the advancement dies before the parent, the gift is not counted against that heir's descendants unless the parent's writing specifically says otherwise.
+If the heir who received the advancement dies before the parent, the gift is not counted against that heir's descendants.
+The parent's writing must say otherwise for that to happen.
 This protects grandchildren from being penalized for a gift their parent received.

 For families where one child received significant help during the parent's lifetime, having a clear written record prevents disputes.
-A properly drafted estate plan can address these situations directly, making the parent's intentions unmistakable.
+Without documentation, siblings may disagree about whether a gift was meant to be an early inheritance or a simple act of generosity.
+A properly drafted estate plan can address these situations directly.
+It makes the parent's intentions unmistakable and avoids conflict during an already difficult time.